bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-10-default-lambda-parameters.md

 }
 ```

-This is a pretty straight forward application, it just prints the names from the names list to the console.
+This is a pretty straight forward application, it just prints the names from the list to the console.

 Now the lambda-expression is inside the `ForEach` call on the `names` list.
-So if we extract it into a named lambda we need to add a parameter with the name we want to print.
+So if we extract it into a named lambda, we need to add a parameter with the name we want to print.

 ```csharp
 var printName = (string name) => { Console.WriteLine(name); };